- Whole Brain Scans of Parkinsonian Diseases (click for details)

 The Udall Center at the Center for Neurosciences (CFN) takes a unique, patient-oriented approach to the basic problems confronted by clinicians, caretakers and patients in diagnosing and managing Parkinson’s disease (PD).
 With full access to the state-of-the-art imaging, computational, laboratory and logistical resources of its host institutions, the Center focuses on exploring how validated, functional brain networks derived from computational analyses of PET and MRI scans can lead to novel approaches to treating and, perhaps, preventing the disease.

-Researchers at the Udall Center as well as patient-volunteers for medical research studies conducted by the Center can also call on the full resources of clinical medicine available through the North Shore–Long Island Jewish Health System.
+Researchers at the Udall Center as well as patient-volunteers for medical research studies conducted by the Center can also call on the full resources of clinical medicine available through Northwell Health.

 Click here to watch a video of a 39-minute introductory talk on Parkinson’s disease by Dr. Martin Niethammner, MD, of the Center for Neurosciences.
 Dr. Niethammer’s presented his talk at the Centricity Series Biomedical Research Symposium on Parkinson’s Disease, held January 25, 2012.